aguairon/project-03/README.md

 <img width="1437" alt="Screenshot 2019-03-21 at 13 12 15" src="https://user-images.githubusercontent.com/9445433/54754248-f95baf80-4bda-11e9-845c-33f3f19d28bb.png">

 Once the user is logged in projects can be added.
-Packages can be searched for and added to the project and comments can be done on projects and on packages.
+Packages can be searched for and added to the project.
 All changes done to the project are saved every few seconds.
-Installed packages and comments are shown on separate tabs.
+Comments can be made on projects and on packages.

 ![pepino3](https://user-images.githubusercontent.com/9445433/54758412-0630d100-4be4-11e9-8b1a-824ccd0332cc.gif)